ciscoheat/buddy/README.md

 class BeforeAfterTest extends buddy.SingleSuite {
     public function new() {
         describe("Using before/after", {
-            var test = 0;
+            // vars will be set one time only, before any tests run. var test = 0;

             // Will run once as the first thing in the current describe block